2025 U.S. Open (golf): Summary

 J. J. Spaun shot a final-round 72 to win his first major championship by two strokes over Robert MacIntyre who posted a 68.
 After a front-nine 40 that included five bogeys in the first six holes, he played his back nine in three under par including a birdie-birdie finish.

 Spaun holed a combined 137 feet of putts on holes 12-18, including a 64-foot birdie putt on the 18th to seal the win.
 The overnight leader Sam Burns was leading until a double bogey on the short 11th, a bogey on the par-5 12th, and another double bogey on the 15th after his ball found a wet spot on the fairway and he was controversially not granted relief.
 He ultimately shot 78 to finish tied for seventh place.
 Jon Rahm and Rory McIlroy both shot 67 to tie for the low round of the day.

 Play was suspended at 4:01 EDT due to lightning and heavy showers in the area.
 Play resumed at 5:38 EDT.

 Justin Hastings was the only amateur to make the cut and thus was the low amateur.
 Hastings finished at 295, 15 over par, and finished in a tie for 55th place.

+The USGA used traditional final round hole locations on the greens.